splashdot/splashdot.github.io/ursnif2/index.md

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif2/images/apispsvc.PNG)

-Now, this last powershell script is very interesting, since it will perform process injection with bytes: it is lightly obfuscated and contains:
+Now, this last powershell script is very interesting, since it will perform process injection with bytes; it is lightly obfuscated and contains:

 - a function that decodes base64 (`ktavhvyqrgv`)
 - two base64 encoded strings that are being executed with `iex`